Anello-Photonics/docs-A1/docs/troubleshooting.rst

 MacOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-AMarinerControl for MacOS is unsigned the following error message may appear when installing for the first time.
+AMarinerControl for MacOS is unsigned, so the following error message may appear when installing for the first time.

 .. image:: media/Mac_error.png
    :width: 30%